Tampa Embezzlement Defense Attorney

 Knowledgeable and Experienced Lawyers

 In the state of Florida, embezzlement is classified as a type of theft, and is penalized as such.
 However, while theft typically refers to the taking of property that rightfully belongs to another person, embezzlement in Florida is theft that occurs as a result of the fraudulent appropriation of funds or property (note: there is no specific statute under Florida law that explicitly addresses embezzlement).
 Embezzlement is classified as a white collar crime in Florida.
 And while the crime may be nonviolent in nature, it is no less serious, and it can be penalized by a lifetime prison sentence amongst other consequences.
-If you are facing embezzlement charges in Tampa, Hillsborough County, Florida, it is imperative that you contact an experienced criminal defense attorney.
+If you are facing embezzlement charges in Tampa, Hillsborough County, Florida, it is imperative that you contact an experienced criminal defense attorney before speaking with law enforcement.
+We offer a free consultation to discuss your case and provide solutions.
 Attempting to defend yourself against charges on your own, or simply pleading guilty without understanding your options, rights, or the potential penalties, is never advised.

 How Is Embezzlement Penalized in Florida?